Henry VI the Good: Life

 Henry's father died in 1296, when Henry was two years old.
 Because he and his brothers, Bolesław III and Władysław (who was born after their father's death), were minors the regency of their lands was taken over by their mother, the Dowager Duchess Elisabeth (d.
 1304) and their paternal uncle Bolko I (d.
 1301).
 Between 1301 and 1302 the official guardianship of Henry V's sons was carried out by Henry of Wierzbna, Bishop of Wrocław.
 Finally the authority over the Duchy of Wrocław-Legnica was personally assumed by the King Wenceslaus II of Bohemia and Poland, which brought Bolesław III into his court in Prague.
 Is unknown what happened with Henry during this time.

 The first mention of Henry takes place in 1310 when he married the several years older Anna, daughter of Albert I of Habsburg, the ruler of Austria.
 A year later, as a result of the pressure of the nobility of both Wrocław and Legnica (tired of the neglected rule of Bolesław III), the Duchy was divided into three parts: Wrocław, Legnica and Brzeg.
 The poorest and least important was Brzeg.
 In the treaty of division, it was stipulated that the brother who takes this district would also receive from the other two a payment of 50,000 fines.
 As the oldest, Bolesław III was able to choose first; with financial problems, he unexpectedly took Brzeg and the monetary compensation.
 As a result, Henry was allowed to take Wrocław.
 He had no problems with paying the debt to his older brother (thanks to the help of the rich Wrocław patricians) and kept the district.
 The youngest brother, Władysław, who received Legnica, wasn't able to pay his part of the debt and for this was expelled from his land by Bolesław III.

 Between 1312 and 1317, a conflict erupted between Bolesław III and the Dukes of Głogów.
 Henry and his brother entered into an alliance with the ruler of Lesser Poland, Władysław I the Elbow-high and with their combined forces began an expeditionary trip against Henry III's sons.
 As a pretext they used the fact that Henry III was directly responsible for the premature death of Henry V (Henry and Bolesław III's father).
 In the end, Władysław I the Elbow-high managed to capture almost all of Greater Poland, but his allies only took the towns of Uraz (which was given to Henry) and Wołów and Lubiąż (granted to Bolesław III).

-In 1314 Henry supported his brother-in-law Frederick the Fair of Austria in the battle for the throne of Germany.
+In 1314, Henry supported his brother-in-law Frederick the Fair, duke of Austria and Styria, in the battle for the throne as Roman-German King.